Africa Gaming Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-- The African region is one of the regions in the world where the youth population is increasing.
+- Africa is regarded as one of the significant regions globally where the young population is rising.
 By 2050, Africa's young people, i.e., those aged between 0 and 24 years in certain countries of the region, will witness an increase of around 50%, according to the United Nations.
 Africa is anticipated to have the most significant number of young people in the coming decade.
-Hence, Africa's youth is critical to the continent's future when it comes to gaming.
+Hence, Africa's youth is highly crucial to the continent's future when it comes to gaming.

 To understand key trends, Download Sample Report

-The gaming market is highly fragmented as the demand for online games and increasing penetration of mobile applications across the region will help attract new players in this market over the next few years.
-Some of the key developments in the market are Kucheza, Kagiso Interactive, Nyamakop, Celestial Games, and Kuluya.
+The African gaming market is highly fragmented as the demand for online games and increasing penetration of mobile applications is growing across the region.
+It will attract new players to this market over the next few years.
+Some of the leading participants in the market are Kucheza, Kagiso Interactive, Nyamakop, Celestial Games, and Kuluya.
 Key developments in the region are as follows:

 1.1 Study Assumptions and Market Definition